 · any disabilities, illnesses or injuries you may have; and/or

 · any other health information.

-Where proof of identity is required for Association Membership or RTO course enrolment, we may request photographic proof of identity in the form of State (other nationally issued) Driver’s License; Australian or other nationally issued passport, or Australian state issued Proof or Age or identity card.
+Where proof of identity is required for Association Membership course enrolment, we may request photographic proof of identity in the form of State (other nationally issued) Driver’s License; Australian or other nationally issued passport, or Australian state issued Proof or Age or identity card.